indiana-university/rivet-react/src/components/Header/Header.md

 The HeaderNavigation supports internal app navigation, either as individual links or as dropdowns via the use of HeaderMenu.
 On mobile these navigation elements will be rendered as an accordion (collapse).

 To indicate which item inside HeaderNavigation is currently active, wrap it in a `<li>` element with the class `rvt-header-menu__item--current`.
-This also applies the `aria-current="page"` attribute on the associated anchor element, to meet accessibility guidelines.
+This also applies the `aria-current="page"` attribute on the associated anchor element, to meet accessibility standards.

 <!-- prettier-ignore-start -->